lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image:: volume-app-pref.png

 To change settings of your Status Notifier press the :guilabel:`...` button in the list of applets or on the status notifier applet left click on :menuselection:`Options`.
 To change how long to have something visible you will autohide will have change the :guilabel:`Attention period`.
 To hide or authide notifications from a particular application is to change the app settings under the:guilabel:`Visibility` column.
+To choose to hide a notification automatically select :menuselection:`Auto-hide`.

 .. image::  status-notifier-pref.png